guti1690/utils/pr_reviews/instructions.md

 You will provide small examples of the proposals with the file name and line code.
 You will not provide comments related to localization or i18n since is not supported in the project.
 You will send an output without empty spaces at the end of each line.
+You will response only with the suggestions to improve the code.